 Tips for Storing Eggs

 Once your eggs are clean and dry, package them in egg cartons and label the cartons with the date the eggs were collected.
-Generally, it's best to store eggs in the refrigerator.
-Wet-cleaned eggs must be refrigerated, while dry-cleaned eggs (with the bloom intact) can be refrigerated or stored at room temperature, but all eggs typically last longer when refrigerated.
+Generally, it is best to store eggs in the refrigerator.
+Wet-cleaned eggs must be refrigerated, while dry-cleaned eggs (with the bloom intact) can be refrigerated or stored at room temperature.
+Typically, all eggs last longer when refrigerated.

 Eggs are good for one month after the date of collection when stored in the fridge.
-(I actually find they're good for a few weeks after this, but I'd never sell them or even give them away.
-Instead, I bake with them or hard-boil them.)
+The eggs may be good for a few weeks after the one-month mark.
+If the eggs are older, bake with them or hard-boil them.
 Dry-cleaned eggs can keep at room temperature for several weeks and should be washed immediately before they are cooked.

-To test the freshness of stored eggs, use the float test: Place the eggs in a bowl full of water.
-If an egg floats, it has too big an air pocket inside the shell; the contents have evaporated too much, and the egg has likely spoiled.
+To test the freshness of the eggs, use the float test.
+Place the eggs in a bowl full of water.
+If an egg floats, it has too big an air pocket inside the shell, which means the contents have evaporated too much, and the egg has likely spoiled.
 Compost it.
-You can also use a strong light to see how much airspace is inside an egg; this is called candling.
+You can also use a strong light to see how much air space is inside an egg; this is called candling.